boi87/thePigGame/README.md

 This is an easy and interactive one!

 ## :vertical_traffic_light: Setup
-1. Clone the repo or download the .zip file;
+- Clone the repo or download the .zip file;
+1. Option #1: navigate to the public folder, double click **Pig_Game_index.html** to play locally.
-2. Run ` npm i ` from inside The Pig Game folder.
+2. Option #2: Run ` npm i ` from inside The Pig Game folder.
+2.1.
+Run ` npm run dev`.
-3. Go to your browser and go to your `localhost:4000`
+2.2.
+Go to your browser and type `localhost:4000` to play.

 ## :books: Game Rules
 1. The game has 2 players, playing in rounds;